MicrosoftDocs/cloud-adoption-framework/docs/strategy/business-outcomes/sustainability.md

 ### Regulatory Compliance

-It is your responsibility to make sure you are up to date with compliance regulations across your industry.
-Consider also how government regulation and/or policy for your region might influence your organisation's motivations for migrating to the cloud.
+Customers are responsible for ensuring they're up to date with regulatory compliance regulations across their industry.
+Additionally, consider how government regulations or policies for your region might influence your organization's motivations for migrating to the cloud.

 A few governmental sustainability goals include:

-- The UK Government target to bring all greenhouse gas emissions to net zero by 2050
+- The UK Government targets bringing all greenhouse gas emissions to net zero by 2050.
-- The US Government target to achieve net zero by 2050
+- The US Government target to achieve net zero by 2050.
-- A European Climate Law with a 55% reduction target in greenhouse emissions by 2030 as well as the European Union target to achieve net zero by 2050
+- A European Climate Law with a 55% reduction target in greenhouse emissions by 2030 and the European Union target to achieve net zero by 2050.

 ## Understanding your current emissions